KMahoney/kmahoney.github.io/_posts/2020-09-17-my-principles-for-building-software.md

 <footer><em>Donald Knuth</em></footer>
 </blockquote>

-## Prefer Correctness and Simplicity Over Performance

-Perhaps this is more context sensitive than other principles.
-There are projects where performance matters a great deal, such as game engines.

-Those exceptions noted, when faced with this dilemma trade-off towards correctness and simplicity.
-When more performance is *absolutely essential* and you start hitting limits, start thinking about going the other way.

-Don't fall in to the trap of thinking it's always one versus the other.
-In some cases correctness and simplicity are more performant, so win/win!

 ## Avoid Trading Local Simplicity for Global Complexity

 i.e. avoid making a part of the system simpler in exchange for making the system as a whole more complex.

 This trade is usually not an even one.
-Chasing local simplicity can cause and order of magnitude increase in global complexity.
+Chasing after local simplicity can cause and order of magnitude increase in global complexity.

 For example, smaller services can make those services simpler,